Dinarolacerta montenegrina

-Dinarolacerta montenegrina, or Prokletije rock lizard, is a species of lizard in the family Lacertidae.
-It is found in Montenegro and Albania.
-It was first described in 2007.
+Dinarolacerta montenegrina, also known as Prokletije rock lizard, is a species of lizard in the family Lacertidae.
+It is known with certainty only from the Prokletije mountain massif in Montenegro.
+The identity of a population of similar lizards in Albania needs confirmation.

+Dinarolacerta montenegrina was first described in 2007.
 It differs genetically and morphologically from the most closely related species, Dinarolacerta mosorensis: in the exterior morphology, it is smaller; it has only one postnasal scale on one or both sides of its head; it has fewer temporal and postocular scales.
 The skeleton differs from D. mosorensis by its reduced supraocular osteoderms and the absence of an anteromedial process on the postocular bone.

+Dinarolacerta montenegrina is known from debris fields and large rock outcrops at elevations of about 1550–1600 m above sea level.